 An insurance company adjuster may ask you to recall the accident and coax you into admitting some error on your part to justify denial of your claim.
 Insurers may offer you a lump sum settlement to resolve your case.
 But the amount offered is almost always a fraction of the value of the claim.

 Becker Law Office uses a unique two-firm approach to serve pedestrian accident victims.
 Our attorneys are skilled negotiators and try to achieve a fair and full insurance settlement.
-When an insurance company refuses to agree to a satisfactory settlement, the experienced trial attorneys at Bubalo Law PLC will pursue justice in court.
+When an insurance company refuses to agree to a satisfactory settlement, our experienced trial attorneys will pursue justice in court.
 Our clients have access to both skilled negotiators and experienced trial attorneys.

 Did you sustain serious injuries or was your loved one killed in a pedestrian accident in Louisville or a surrounding area of Kentucky?
 Do not wait to contact Becker Law Office today.